ashwinreddy/blog/_notes/Public/Habit.md

 feed: hide
 ---

-A habit is an action an organism has learned to repeat to achieve some end.
-It's a [[Technology]], of a kind.
+A habit is a technology an organism develops as a response from the environment to achieve some end.

 In _Atomic Habits_, James Clear argues that